yereverluvinunclebert/Panzer-Tank-Network-Out-Gauge-Xwidget/README.md

 ![xwidget-title2](https://github.com/yereverluvinunclebert/Panzer-Tank-CPU-Gauge-Xwidget/assets/2788342/a9d58973-347f-4f93-ba1f-4b538f743515)

 This widget is uploaded here for historical archival reasons.
-I suggest that you use the Yahoo widget version as it is a superior engine for developing widgets.
+I suggest that you use the Xwidget version as it is a superior engine for developing widgets.
-I will provide bugfixes for the Yahoo widget version but NOT for Xwidgets.
+I will provide bugfixes for the Xwidget version but NOT for Xwidgets.

 All Jscript widgets need an engine to function, in this case the widget uses the XWidget engine.
 The engine interprets the Jscript and creates the widget